 Last year I wrote a huge college shopping list, and it remains my most popular post today!
 Because the list is so big though, some of the items are more necessary than others, and for those with small dorms, several items listed would be impossible to fit (I wish my dorm was big enough for a futon!).
 So to simplify things a bit, I’ve narrowed that list down to 12 items I couldn’t have lived without in my dorm.
 These items will work for any dorm, big or small, and a few aren’t even on my original list.
 I’ve included links to a few of my favorite choices, most of which I own myself!

 1. A coffee maker: Whether you like coffee, tea, or oatmeal for breakfast, a coffee maker is a money + time saver.
 When you’re in a rush to get to class, stopping by the cafeteria or a Starbucks is out of the question, and who knows how long the line will be anyway?
 I stopped by Costco and grabbed an 80 count box of K-cups at a great discount, so I’m basically paying $0.40 for each cup of coffee!
 I have a Keurig K-Mini, which is the perfect little size to fit on your desk or counter.
 If you prefer buying bags of coffee rather than k-cups, you should try out their reusable cup!

 3. A fuzzy blanket: My dorm was always freezing cold, so I spent practically all of my time under a blanket.
 Having a super comfy and fuzzy blanket is great for the winter months, sleepovers, and late night study sessions.
 Amazon has these cashmere blankets in several colors.
 I personally went with a faux-fur throw and keep it folded on top of my Urban Outfitters T-Shirt Jersey Duvet (it’s as comfy as it sounds).
 The bigger the better!

 4. A bedrest pillow: These pillows work just about anywhere, from your bed to the floor.
 It makes sitting up in bed so much easier, and creates some extra floor seating if needed!
-I found this super fluffy one on Amazon for under $30!
+I found this super fluffy one for under $30!